 “This was one of our special experiences during our Bird and Small Mammal Training Seminar in The Netherlands.

-A great mix of veterinary professionals, zoo professionals, animal rescue professionals and companion animal trainers enjoyed a two seminar of learning about force free animal training and its benefits.
+A great mix of veterinary professionals, zoo professionals, animal rescue professionals and companion animal trainers enjoyed two-day seminar of learning about force-free animal training and its benefits.

 62,000 YouTube channel subscribers.